 4. Extending or shortening the duration: Parties can extend or shorten the contract’s duration by amending the contract’s start and end dates.

-5. Changing parties: In some cases, the parties involved in the contract may change, and amendments can be used to reflect these substitutions or additions.
+5. Changing parties: In some cases, the parties to the contract may change, and amendments can be used to reflect such substitutions or additions.

 What is a contract addendum?